statamic/docs/content/collections/docs/structures.md

 ---
 title: Structures
+intro: STRUCTURES ARE BEING REWORKED.
+ALL OF THE BELOW CONTENT WILL SOON BE OBSOLETE.
+STRUCTURES WILL BE BROKEN INTO ORDERABLE COLLECTIONS AND A NEW "NAV BUILDER" FEATURE.
-intro: A structure is a hierarchy of links and/or text items that are used to build navigation on the front-end of your site and optionally dictate the URL structure for entire collections.
+# intro: A structure is a hierarchy of links and/or text items that are used to build navigation on the front-end of your site and optionally dictate the URL structure for entire collections.
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568558416